Vitaly Barvinenko: Biography

+Early life and education

-Vitaly Barvinenko was born on June 3, 1981, in Bilhorod-Dnistrovskyi, Odesa oblast.
+Vitaliy Barvinenko was born on June 3, 1981, in Bilhorod-Dnistrovskyi, Odesa oblast.
 In 2003, he graduated from Odesa National University named after Mechnikov, International Economics department.

+Later, he continued his education in Administrative Management at the Academy of Municipal Management (2013–2014).
+He earned a Master's in Public Administration with honors from the National Academy of Public Administration in 2016.

+In January 2014, he received a Candidate of Sciences degree in Public Administration.
+In 2024, Barvinenko defended his doctoral dissertation in law, focusing on the administrative and legal structure of local government in Ukraine.

+Political career

-In 2006-2007 he headed the BYuT fraction in Odesa Regional Council.
+In 2006–2007 he headed the BYuT fraction in Odesa Regional Council.
 In March 2006, Vitaliy Barvinenko became the candidate for People's Deputy of Ukraine from Yulia Tymoshenko Bloc (BYuT), No. 154 in the list.
 In 2007, he was elected into parliament as No. 154 of BYuT.

 In September 2010, Barvinenko was expelled from the faction of BYuT.
 In February 2011, he joined the faction of the Party of Regions.

 In 2012 he was re-elected into parliament, winning a single-seat mandate for the Party of Regions in Odesa oblast.

 In the 2014 parliamentary election, he again won a constituency seat in Odesa oblast as a non-partisan candidate with 26.66% of the votes.
 In parliament, he joined the parliamentary group Revival.

+From 2014 to 2019, Vitaly Barvinenko served as a Member of Parliament of Ukraine in the VIII convocation and member of the Verkhovna Rada Committee on Legislative Support of Law Enforcement.

+In 2013, he received the Order of Merit (3rd Class), and in 2014, he was awarded the title of Honorary Citizen of Vylkove.

+Parliamentary work

+Throughout his parliamentary career, Barvinenko submitted numerous legislative proposals, including amendments to the Labor Code and Criminal Code, focusing on labor trials and anti-smuggling measures.
+His initiatives included laws on social protection for former police officers and their families.
+In 2013, he organized the First Conference of Danube Region Parliamentarians in Ulm, Germany, facilitating cooperation among representatives from 14 Danube countries.

 In April 2015, Barvinenko submitted a draft law demanding full recognition of the Armenian genocide.

+He was involved in various parliamentary groups and delegations, including the Standing Delegation to the Euronest Parliamentary Assembly and interparliamentary groups with Bulgaria, the Czech Republic, Hungary, Romania, France, and Greece.